cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Message Entropy {#message-entropy}

-The choice of blinding mechanism has security implications on the blindness properties of the blind RSA protocol.
+As discussed in {{Lys22}}, the choice of blinding mechanism has security implications on the blindness properties of the blind RSA protocol.
 In particular, a malicious signer can construct an invalid public and use it to learn information about low-entropy with input messages.
 Note that some invalid public keys may not yield valid signatures when run with the protocol, e.g., because the signature